Numerical Calculation of Coulomb Corrections in Forward Elastic $p^\uparrow\!\!\;{p}$ and ${p}^\uparrow\!{A}$ Scattering: Spin-flip proton-proton scattering

-For all orders in $\alpha$, the numerically computed Coulomb corrections for the spin-flip and non-flip amplitudes are compared in Fig.\,\ref{fig:C-M_1}.
+For all orders in $\alpha$, the numerically computed Coulomb corrections for the spin-flip and nonflip amplitudes are compared in Fig.\,\ref{fig:C-M_1}.
 Within the momentum transfer squared range relevant to HJET measurements, the consistency is better than $10^{-9}$.
 A more conservative conclusion is that $\mathcal{F}_M(q^2)$ and $\mathcal{F}_C(q^2)$ are identical within the CNI region to a precision of $10^{-8}$.
-Although a small $q^2$-dependent discrepancy is observed between the non-flip and spin-flip Coulomb corrections, it has not been conclusively shown that this difference is not due to systematic errors in the numerical calculation of $\mathcal{F}_C(q^2)$.
+Although a small $q^2$-dependent discrepancy is observed between the nonflip and spin-flip Coulomb corrections, it has not been conclusively shown that this difference is not due to systematic errors in the numerical calculation of $\mathcal{F}_C(q^2)$.
+Moreover, beyond the CNI region, one of the amplitudes --- electromagnetic or hadronic --- is effectively suppressed, and as a result, the significance of the Coulomb correction is substantially reduced.

-Thus, given the actual experimental accuracy of the HJET measurements, the equality expressed in Eq.\,\eqref{eq:FgM=FgC} is well justified.
+Thus, given the actual experimental accuracy of the HJET measurements, the equality expressed in Eq.\,\eqref{eq:FgM=FgC} is well-justified.